adobe-apiplatform/user-sync.py/test_framework/README.md

 | `-c` _filename_ | The complete path to the main test set configuration file, absolute or relative to the working folder.
 Default filename is "test-set-config.yml" |
 | `-t` _test_name_ | (Optional)The name of the test to run.
 The name of the test is defined as the name of the folder in which the test is in.
 If no test name is specified, all tests in the test set are run. |
 | `-r` | (Optional) Starts the test framework in live mode, which will record requests, responses, and output.
 If not set, the framework will run the user-sync tool using the recorded data to respond to the tool's umapi requests.
 In non-live mode, the output text file will be compared against the live output file, to assert that the tool gives the same output as when run live. |

+## Examples

+To run the entire test set, navigate to the test_framework/dist folder and enter the following command:

+`./user-sync-test -c ../tests/test-set-config.yml`

+To run a single test, specify it using the -t argument:

+`./user-sync-test -c ../tests/test-set-config.yml -t "01 - update single user info"`

+To run a single test in live mode, use the -r argument:

+`./user-sync-test -c ../tests/test-set-config.yml -t "01 - update single user info" -r`

 # Configuration